cakephp/docs/en/models/data-validation.rst

         )
     );

-When specifying validation rules in this array form its possible to avoid providing the ``message`` key.
+When specifying validation rules in this array form it's possible to avoid providing the ``message`` key.
 Consider this example::

     public $validate = array(